top of page

 • 1914: Swindon Corporation applied to Parliament to close the canal.
 It purchased Coate Water (the main reservoir) and the canal route through the town.
 Much of it was turned into roads, including Fleming Way, and Swindon Wharf became the site of today’s Magic Roundabout.
 Outside Swindon, many stretches survived as farm drainage, or sections were sold back to original landowners.

 • 1977: The 'Wilts & Berks Canal Amenity Group' was formed to protect what remained of the canal and to restore short sections.
-In 1997, the group merged with other councils to form the 'Wilts & Berks Canal Trust', since 2012 'The Wiltshire, Swindon and Oxfordshire Canal Partnership', to work on preserving the canal from new developments.
+It was later renamed as the 'Wilts & Berks Canal Trust', aiming to protect the whole canal line from new developments.

 Further Reading/Links